instana/self-hosted-k8s/README.md

 First of all the operator with its custom resources should be created in the cluster.
 * For this copy the folder `operator/overlays/example`
 * open for edit `operator/overlays/myname/secrets/.dockerconfigjson` and put instana registry credentials into the corresponding fields.
-* Now you can run `kubectl apply -t .` inside the folder and afterwards the operator should be available in the cluster.
+* Now you can run `kubectl apply -k .` inside the folder and afterwards the operator should be available in the cluster.

 ### Namespace core